rpaperez/PalmPlanner/README.md

 ## Installation {#install}
 To run this app, ensure you have installed R and R studio software (https://posit.co/).

-Once RStudio is open, launch the file App_design.R.
+Open the PalmPlanner.Rproj with  RStudio, and open the 'App_design.R' file in the bottom right window.
 The code will appear in the RStudio console; click on the "Run App" button in the top right corner of the console window.

 The following packages will be automatically installed: